-Pickpocketing and bag snatching is a very common issue in Juarez, especially in public and crowded places like bus and train stations and airports.
-Keep your belongings by your side at all times and try to leave all your valuables in a security deposit box of your hotel.
+Bag snatching and pickpocketing are common in Juarez, especially in crowded areas like airports, and train and bus stations.
+Therefore, you must keep your belongings by your side all the time and leave valuables in the security deposit box in your hotel.

 NATURAL DISASTERS RISK : LOW

 The natural disasters risk is low, based on Juarez’s location in the middle of the country.
 However, the greatest risk is the heat, especially in the summer when the temperature can rise above 100 degrees.
 It is always advisable to wear sunscreen when visiting anywhere in Mexico.